-Especially in States like Maryland, where the average daily temperature presents a 20 degree range, folks have seen intrepid US Postal Service couriers working through every sort of weather outlined in their unofficial motto, plus more than a few additional miseries that must have escaped Herodotus’s notice.
+Especially in States like Maryland, where the average daily temperature presents a 20 degree range, folks have seen intrepid US Postal Service couriers working through every sort of weather outlined in their unofficial motto.
 And just by seeing these men and women working through inclement weather, ordinary people like you and I are reminded of the motto, and our respect for the Postal Service’s task is renewed.

 If you’re working on a new brand motto, follow the accidental example of the U.S. Postal Service: target wording that will continually be proven true, preferably in a frequent, identifiable and self-evident way.